carbon-design-system/carbon-for-ibm-dotcom/packages/web-components/docs/contributing-to-web-components.md

 ## Unit Test Coverage

 Our team looks to include a minimum of 80% unit test coverage.
-One of the features that we have included in Storybook is [Storyshots](https://www.npmjs.com/package/@storybook/addon-storyshots), which will auto-generate snapshot tests based on existing storybook stories.
+One of the features that we have included is automated snapshot testing, which will auto-generate snapshot tests based on existing storybook stories.
 While this gives automatic coverage right off the bat, additional unit tests may be required to get over the 80% goal.
 All component level tests must live in the component folder under a sub-folder `__tests__`.
-The file name structure should be `MyComponent.test.js`.
+The file name structure should be `my-component.test.js`.
 Be sure to include any mock data (if necessary) in a `data` subfolder under `__tests__`.

 To view a coverage report (and run the test suite), you can run: